kdeldycke/awesome-iam/readme.md

 ### Policy models

 As a concept, access control policies can be designed to follow very different archetypes, from classic [Access Control Lists](https://en.wikipedia.org/wiki/Access-control_list) to [Role Based Access Control](https://en.wikipedia.org/wiki/Role-based_access_control).
 In this section we explore lots of different patterns and architectures.

+- [In Search For a Perfect Access Control System](https://goteleport.com/blog/access-controls/) - An overview of the most popular types of authorization schemes, and their historical origins.

 - [Role Based Access Control](https://csrc.nist.gov/projects/role-based-access-control) - A NIST project to explain RBAC concepts, costs and benefits, the economic impact of RBAC, design and implementation issues, the standard itself, and advanced research topics.